 When I look at this photograph, another one comes to mind.
 It’s of my mother, Leila, from about the same time, and it used to sit on a bookshelf in my family home in London.
 She’s in her early 20s at a party, dressed in a miniskirt and sleeveless top, her torso bisected by a brown leather belt.
 Smoking a cigarette, she wears dark eyeshadow and straight, red-brown bobbed hair that screams the swinging ’60s.
 The scene bursts with color.
 She could be in London or New York, but she’s in her home city of Tehran.
 Two photos, my mother and Ebrahim Raisi.
 Two contrasting images.
 Two different futures for Iran.

 My mother’s family fled Iraq when things got bad for the Jews following the establishment of Israel.
 Family legend holds that my grandma just managed to escape the arrest warrant out for her because of her close connections to the Iraqi royal family.
 In Iran, my grandparents slowly rebuilt their fortune.
-They ended up, perhaps inevitably, in Shemiran, Tehran’s northernmost district, which sits at the end of the capital’s main shopping thoroughfare, Pahlavi (now Valiasr) Avenue, by the slope of Alborz Mountain.
+They ended up, perhaps inevitably, in Shemiran, Tehran’s northernmost district, which sits at the end of the capital’s main thoroughfare, Pahlavi (now Valiasr) Avenue, by the slope of the Alborz Mountains.

 Living in Shemiran was the epitome of success and leisure.
 As my aunt Tamara recalls, it well deserved its reputation for glamour: a place of perfumed scents and vines hanging over high walls; of well-hidden houses with large gardens.
-Those who lived here were the people who mattered in the age of Shah, Mohammad Reza Pahlavi — a mix of aristocracy and the successful middle classes: urbane, cosmopolitan and, increasingly, Western-educated — loosely known as the “ashrafiyan,” or nobles.
+Those who lived here were the people who mattered in the age of Shah, Mohammad Reza Pahlavi — a mix of aristocracy and the successful middle classes: urbane, cosmopolitan and, increasingly, Western-educated — loosely known as the “ashraf,” or nobles.

 If the city breeds religious fervor, it also breeds its near constant attendant: social and political conservatism.
 Raisi was born in Mashhad’s Noghan neighborhood in 1960.
 His beginnings are marked by a fortunate confluence: of place and family.
-His father was a religious scholar and, perhaps more importantly, the family are Sayyids, claiming descent from the Prophet Mohammed and his cousin and son-in-law Ali ibn Abi Talib through Huseyn ibn Ali, whose martyrdom at Karbala by the Caliph Yazid in 680 in modern Iraq is the defining event of Shia tradition.
+His father was a religious scholar and, perhaps more importantly, the family are Sayyids, claiming descent from the Prophet Mohammed and his cousin and son-in-law Ali ibn Abi Talib through Huseyn ibn Ali, whose martyrdom at Karbala by the Caliph Yazid in 680 in modern Iraq is the defining event of Shiite tradition.

 The Islamic Republic always claimed to abhor the shah’s royal court, but in reality it has continued the tradition.
 It just changed what mattered and who could join.
-Raisi, a non-Tehrani from a religious background and with an impeccable Shia pedigree, would become one of its new “princes” or, as they would become satirically known — not least by the cosmopolitan middle classes — the “aghazadeh-ha” or “sons of the mullahs.”
+Raisi, a non-Tehrani from a religious background and with an impeccable Shiite pedigree, would become one of its new “princes” or, as they would become satirically known — not least by the cosmopolitan middle classes — the “aghazadeh-ha” or “sons of the mullahs.”

 Raisi was also favored by something else: time.
 He came of political age during revolutionary ferment.
 Once more, he was well placed.
 At age 15, he entered the seminary at Qom, the center of religious — and then activist — power in Iran.